Skip to Main Content

 Bankrate’s Take — Is the SoFi Credit Card worth it?

-On the other hand, if you’re already a SoFi customer paying down a loan or investing into an eligible account, then the SoFi Credit Card could be a solid option, as the cash back on all purchases you can earn toward those accounts is a valuable opportunity.
-That said, you’ll be better off with a more flexible cash back card if you want to use your rewards for any other purpose.
+If you’re already a SoFi customer paying down a loan or investing into an eligible account, the SoFi Credit Card could be a solid option, as the cash back on all purchases you can earn toward those accounts is a valuable opportunity.

 The information about the SoFi Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.